 After six years of building apps, I’ve come to see a number of common problems that can lead to an app’s failure.
 While it’s challenging to more precisely distill all the components that go into ensuring an app’s success—I needed a whole book to do that—lessons learned are often more concise and digestible.
 Here’s a a collection of some of the more typical issues that either lead to an app’s demise or reduce its ability to succeed.

 - It's a business, not an app.
-Prepare to deal with marketing, financials, legal issues, customer support, not just development.
+Prepare to deal with issues beyond just development.

 - Keep to your timeline.
-Don't fall to the allure of “more is better” and never ship your app.
+Don't fall to the allure of “more is better.”

-- Dedicate 20% of your dev timeline to beta testing a near production-version of your app.
+- Dedicate 20% of your timeline to beta your app.

-- Plan for it to take at least a year to prove out your idea.
+- Plan for a long enough runway to prove out your idea.

 It's a Business, Not an App